ibm-messaging/mqldt/README.md

 <tr><td>Man bytes/sec (fastest write)</td><td>The theoretical maximum bandwidth, if every write had the minimum latency indicated above</td></tr>
 <tr><td>Avg latency of write (ns)</td><td>The average time (in nanoseconds) to complete a write during the test.</td></tr>
 </table>

+## Multiple Queue Managers
+This tool has now been extended to simulate multiple Queue Managers writing to the same IO device.
+Use the `--qm 2` option to run with 2 queue managers, each owning their own set of log files as specified by the configuration provided.
+Support for up to 10 QM is provided, although only a single block size can be executed per test.